-Filled with a peanut-butter like paste, each packet gives a malnourished child the nutrition and vitamins they need to survive.
+Filled with a peanut-butter paste, each packet gives a malnourished child the nutrition and vitamins they need to survive.

 Somalia is being devastated by a long-lasting and severe drought.
-A lack of rain has caused crops to decline and farming animals to die.
+A lack of rain has caused crops to decline and farm animals to die.
 Weak and vulnerable, children are not getting the nutrition they need to stay alive.
 Sick and hungry, children are beyond the need of a meal.
 They need emergency nutrition.

-This of course has a ripple effect on the community as families become healthier and are at less risk of losing their children to hunger.
+This, of course, has a ripple effect on the community as families become healthier and are at less risk of losing their children to hunger.